User Profile

 This link opens in a pop-up window

-airdog finished reading Swann's Way (In Search of Lost Time, #1) by Marcel Proust
+started reading Swann's Way by Marcel Proust

 The title should not be Swann's Way but A la recherche du temps perdu.
 This is the title that Proust gave to a series of books that would be like chapters in one long book called A la recherche.
 The total is more than 4000 pages and although many claim to have read it in its totality it's assumed few have.
 I had read separate books during my life but not the whole.
 A la recherche du temps perdu is comprised of the following books each well over 600 pages: Du côté de chez Swann A l'ombre des jeunes filles en fleur Le côté de Germantes Sodomie et Gomorrhe La prisonnière Albertine disparue Le temps retrouvé